epw/consensus/Consensus Book.md

 ## Choosing Advancements

 When you reach 5 experience, erase all bubbles and choose an advancement from a tier that you have access to.
 Each playbook has their own set of advancements, you must choose an advancement from the playbook you are playing.
 Advancements, unless otherwise noted, can only be chosen once.
 Fill in the bubble on your playbook to note that the advancement has been taken.
+It is worth noting that some advancements have a \* next to them, which represents that it can be taken any number of times.
+You don't need to try and fill that in.
 Advancements are both prescriptive and descriptive, like most things in this game.
 You may choose to take an advancement to move your character in a certain direction, or to acknowledge mechanically a direction they are already moving in.
 In either case, try to think about what works best for the fiction, what makes the most sense for your character, and what would be the most fun.
 Attempting to min-max your character advancements can be disappointing in this game.

 ### Tier 1 Advancements